Cementir Holding: History

-In February 1992, to satisfy the recommendations of Brussels on the limitation of the public enterprise competition in the competitive economy domain, the IRI-Finsider Group held the majority of capital (51.78%) in the Italian construction group.
+During the early 1990s, the Italian government opted to privatise Cementir via the sale of IRI's controlling stake in the firm.
+In February 1992, to satisfy the recommendations of the European Commission on the limitation of the public enterprise competition in the competitive economy domain, the IRI-Finsider Group held the majority of capital (51.78 percent) in the Italian construction group.
 Caltagirone S.p.A. for the sum of ₤480 billion lires.

-In 2001, the Cementir group was listed at the Borsa Italiana.
+In 2001, Cementir was relisted on the Borsa Italiana.